-Whether you’re downtown, in Hochelaga, or way up in the Plateau, finding an all-vegan restaurant in Montreal is no longer a difficult task.
+Whether you’re downtown, in Hochelaga, or deep in the Plateau, finding an all-vegan restaurant in Montreal is no longer a difficult task.
 When in doubt, apps such as Happy Cow are there to make it even easier for you.
-While woke restaurants are increasingly catering to vegans in more ways than just veggie burgers, nothing beats the comfort of choosing from a menu that is completely vegan.
+While restaurants are more and more catering to vegans beyond the typical veggie burger and fries, nothing beats the joy of choosing from a completely vegan menu.

-Here is a compilation of some of the best vegan restaurants in Montreal as of 2021 :
+Here is a list of some of the best vegan restaurants in Montreal as of 2023:

 Craving sushi that is delicious and cruelty-free?
 Sushi Momo is your guy!
 Sushi Momo combines the worlds of sophisticated sushi with innovative plant-based cuisine.
 With over 30 rolls to choose from, chef and owner Christian Ventura utilizes a wide range of ingredients to create unforgettable textures and flavours.
 In addition to sushi, their menu includes Japanese sides such as fried gyozas and a soba-ramen salad.

 LOV is well known for its stunning picturesque decor and delicious organic plant-based menu.
 With their BBQ jackfruit burgers and creamy kale mac and cheese, this chic bistro with several locations illustrates that vegan food can also be flavour-packed comfort food.
 While everything on their menu is vegan, there’s no shortage of rich, cheesy goodness: LOV’s homemade nut-based cheese is addicting to even a non-vegan.
 Anyone for vegan poutine?